How to find affordable health insurance

 Catastrophic health plans

 Catastrophic health insurance offers low-cost premiums with the comprehensive coverage found in standard health insurance.
-Catastrophic plans cover preventive care, pregnancy, mental health, prescription drug, rehab, labs, outpatient and inpatient care.
-These plans are limited to people under 30 or those who are facing specific hardships such as homelessness.
+Catastrophic plans cover preventive care, pregnancy, mental health, prescription drugs, rehab, labs, and outpatient and inpatient care.
+These plans are limited to people under 30 or facing specific hardships such as homelessness.

 Catastrophic plans are available through the Affordable Care Act marketplace.
-The plans have low premiums, but high deductibles.
-The average monthly premium is only $195, which is much cheaper than other plans.
+The plans have low premiums but high deductibles.
+The average monthly premium is only $195, much cheaper than other plans.

 However, the deductible is around $8,000.
-You have to pay for healthcare services until you reach your deductible, at which point the plan then pays for all your healthcare costs.
-Catastrophic health insurance doesn't have a coinsurance portion, which is different from many other plans.
+You have to pay for healthcare services until you reach your deductible, at which point the plan pays for all your healthcare costs.
+Catastrophic health insurance doesn't have a coinsurance portion, which differs from many other plans.

 To get a catastrophic health plan: